shiawyonglim/AQUA/README.md

 # AQUA
 maritime route optimazation

-unzipped the node_modules(contains the depth, land gird and also the node modules needed) and extract the contents in the root folder.
+unzipped the node_modules(contains, land gird and also the node modules needed) and extract the contents in their respective folder.